rrra/www/content/post/2021/august-minutes.md

 ### Hamfest

-Pete WC0G reported the hamfest is still on.
+Pete WC0G reported the Hamfest is still on.
 Volunteers are still needed, especially day of.
-ARRL will be hosting a Wouff Hong Friday night of the hamfest.
-There will be a hamfest meeting next week via Zoom.
+ARRL will be hosting a Wouff Hong Ceremony on Friday night before the Hamfest.
+There will be a Hamfest meeting next week via Zoom.
 Steve K0STK discussed the open volunteer positions and carried a volunteer sign-up sheet around the meeting room.

-* Motion to cancel all hamfests after 2021 if we do not get enough volunteers for the 2021 Hamfest and raise dues to \$125 by Steve K0STK
+* Motion to cancel all future Hamfests if we do not get enough volunteers for the 2021 Hamfest and raise dues to \$125 by Steve K0STK
 * Seconded, and then rescinded, by Mark KK0V
 * Motion was tabled following suggestion by Brad KE0LDS

-Tickets for the hamfest are being
+Tickets for the Hamfest are being
 [sold online](https://buytickets.at/redriverradioamateurs).
-Anyone interested in helping at the hamfest should contact hamfest@rrra.org
+Anyone interested in helping at the Hamfest should contact Hamfest@rrra.org

 #### VEs